-The Adviser or Sub-Adviser, out of its own resources and without additional cost to the Fund or its shareholders, may provide cash payments or other compensation to certain financial intermediaries who sell shares of the Fund.
-These payments are in addition to other fees described in the Fund's Prospectus and this SAI, and are generally provided for shareholder services or marketing support.
-Payments for marketing support are typically for inclusion of the Fund on sales lists, including electronic sales platforms.
-Investors may wish to take these payments into account when considering and evaluating recommendations to purchase shares of the Fund.
+The Adviser or Sub-Advisers, out of their own resources and without additional cost to the Funds or its shareholders, may provide cash payments or other compensation to certain financial intermediaries who sell shares of the Funds.
+These payments are in addition to other fees described in the Funds' Prospectus and this SAI, and are generally provided for shareholder services or marketing support.
+Payments for marketing support are typically for inclusion of the Funds on sales lists, including electronic sales platforms.
+Investors may wish to take these payments into account when considering and evaluating recommendations to purchase shares of the Funds.